 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 might qualify for a 30% tax credit.
+This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Windsor solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Windsor solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives